 Saxophonist, flautist, clarinettist and composer, Annie Dominique has been a professional artist of the Montreal music scene for the last 20 years.
 After obtaining her Master’s degree from McGill University in 2014 with honours, Annie started writing her first album.
-The arrangements of the tenor saxophonist took the form of a quintet and Tout Autour was released in 2015 under the name of the Annie Dominique Quintet.
-Several shows ̶ The Montreal OFF Jazz 2015 among them, as well as the Montreal International Jazz Festival 2016 ̶ followed this release, as well as interviews.
+The arrangements of the tenor saxophonist took the form of a quintet and Tout Autour (2015), then, Rue Langevin (2017) was released under the name of the Annie Dominique Quintet.
+Several shows ̶ The Montreal OFF Jazz 2015 among them, as well as the Montreal International Jazz Festival 2016 ̶ followed those releases, as well as interviews.
 The reviews were unanimous, in Francophone just as in the Anglophone medias.
 The incisive and modern jazz of Annie Dominique will leave its mark on the Montreal scene.
-On September 15th, 2017, the second album of the group will be released, Rue Langevin.
+The third album of the group will be released later in 2022.

 First place winner of the contest Jazz en Rafale (2007) with the Simon Legault Quartet, she also participated in the recording of various albums: Jean-Nicolas Trottier Big Band and Tentet (Blue Lines), Beth McKenna Jazz Orchestra (Start and Home), Simon Legault Quartet (Misrememberings), the jazz quintet ID, Plants and Animals (Park Avenue), Paul Rossy (Jazz Poetry), and others.
 At the fall of 2011, with the collaboration of Jonathan Cayer (pianist) and of Catherine K. Laflamme (visual artist), Annie Dominique presented, thanks to a grant given by the Canada Council for the Arts of Longueuil, a highly colourful show, which brought together musical pieces, paintings and the poetry of Pierre Perrault.